Remembering the deadliest mass shooting in Alabama history - NewsBreak

 Sheriff Helms would receive several heroic accommodations from the state legislature, the governor’s office, and other agencies.

 Helms says a united law enforcement response prevented the suspect from killing additional people.
-VIDEO: Explosives found in Coffee Co. barn, DCSO
+VIDEO: Explosives found in Alabama barn

 You would never have thought that somebody would have had an idea like that. now, I hate to say it. but we hear about them all the time.
 We’ve kind of become desensitized to them but we don’t in our area because we know what it feels like.
 Sheriff Tony Helms